May 29, 2023

 Cons

-Zotac‘s AMP AIRO is the cheapest model of the bunch, offering a somewhat alternative design.
-Much like the other variants that we’ve looked at, the AMP AIRO features the enhanced cooling and shroud that will assist with airflow and thermals.
-This model comes with the same two 110mm fans that we saw with the Trinity variants, and a 100mm fan in the middle which will lessen thermal capability by a small margin.
+The Zotac Gaming RTX 4070 Ti AMP AIRO is one of the cheapest models, offering a more simplistic design than the AMP AIRO and Trinity cards.
+Like the other variants we’ve looked at, the AMP AIRO features the IceStorm 2.0 cooling system, keeping temperatures low.
+This model comes with the same two 110mm fans that we saw with the Trinity variants and a 100mm fan in the middle, which will lessen thermal capability by a small margin.

-In terms of aesthetic, the AMP AIRO is equipped with an RGB bar which spans the top of the graphics card.
-This of course, can be customised within Zotac’s software, allowing consumers to change colours and lighting effects.
-The AMP AIRO is a little bit lacking on RGB on the rest of the card, but I think the minimalist matte grey design looks pretty good overall, but I can understand there are consumers who are looking for more when it comes to aesthetic.
+Regarding aesthetics, the AMP AIRO has an RGB bar that spans the top of the graphics card.
+This can be customised within the Zotac FireStorm software, allowing consumers to change colours and lighting effects.
+The AMP AIRO lacks RGB on the rest of the card, but I think the minimalist matte grey design looks pretty good overall.
+We understand some will be looking for more flashiness regarding aesthetics.

 SpecsZotac AMP AIRO RTX 4070 Ti